ANCPLabOldenburg/megqc_documentation/guide/easytoinstall.md

 ```

 Now your installation is complete!
-In your
+In your chosen directory, you'll find a folder named ´runMEGqc´ containing the virtual environment, along with a script called ´uninstall_megqc.sh´.
+On your **Desktop** you will also see two terminal launchers:
+*´MEGqc´ — will launch [mini-MEGqc](mini.md), the simplified MEGqc interface
+* Uninstall MEGqc´  — will remove MEGqc from your system, including its environment and related files.